 Article 11 SMA provides that all companies involved in a merger need to establish an (audited) balance sheet that must not be older than six months at the date when the merger agreement is signed.
 If the balance sheet date is older than six months or if material changes have occurred to the financial position of a company involved in the merger, an (audited) interim balance sheet must be established.
 The relevant balance sheets or the interim balance sheets required for a merger must be audited if the relevant company is subject to an audit.
 The (audited) balance sheet of the dissolving entity constitutes the merger balance sheet.
-The merger balance sheet must be attached to the merger agreement, and forms part of the documents to be submitted to the commercial register; in other words, it becomes publicly available.
-In particular, it is not necessary to provide to the commercial register any pro forma financial statements showing the financial position of the entity after the merger.
+The merger balance sheet nust be submitted to the commercial register; in other words, it becomes publicly available.^[9] The balance sheet of the surviving entity does not need to be submitted to the commercial register and thus becomes not publicly available.
+In particular, it is not necessary to provide to the entity after the merger.

 The establishment of the audited balance sheets of the merging entities is often a gating item in the integration process.
 To save costs, a Swiss merger is ideally timed in such a way that the audited year-end financial statements of the merging entities can be used in connection with the merger.
 In cross-border acquisitions, however, the business year of the acquired company group often does not match with the business year of the buyer group, which limits the window in which a merger in Switzerland can be completed based on the year-end financial statements.
-Thus, the time and cost required to establish
+Thus, the time and cost required to establish (audited) balance sheets in connection with the merger of Swiss entities might be important elements in the overall planning of the integration.